fillna/fake_news_detection/README.md

 Description of `politicfact_plus.csv`:
 =====================================================================
-Initially scraped by Zhixing(Sean) Jiang, have the additional source record inforamtion added by Jun Linwu.
+Initially scraped from POLITIFACT.com by Zhixing(Sean) Jiang, have the additional source record inforamtion added by Jun Linwu.

 Column 1: the source. <br />
 Column 2: the context, when or where. <br />